Brandonba22/Time-series-monetary-policy-analysis/README.md

 - `zoo`, `lubridate`, `dplyr` – Time handling and manipulation
 - `vars`, `urca` – Vector autoregression and stationarity testing
 - `ggplot2` – Visualization
+- `RDM file` – Report Composition

 ## Data Source

 All macroeconomic data was sourced from the [Federal Reserve Economic Database (FRED)](https://fred.stlouisfed.org/), covering the period from January 1990 to December 2024.

+All financial market data was sourced from Yahoo Finance using the tidyquant package in R, covering the period from January 1990 to December 2024.

 ## Potential Extensions